marmelab/coPostgresQuery/README.md

         column: 'value'
     }
     ```
-    will return only entity for which entity.column equal 'value'
+    will return only row for which row.column equal 'value'
 - sort:
-    Specify the column by which to filter the result (Additionally the result will always get sorted by the entity identifiers to avoid random order)
+    Specify the column by which to filter the result (Additionally the result will always get sorted by the row identifiers to avoid random order)
 - sortDir:
     Specify the sort direction, either 'ASC' or 'DESC'